-You've never actually repaired or patched drywall yourself, but how hard can it be, right?
-In reality, patching a hole in sheet rock is a pretty simple repair, if you know what you're doing.
-But the flipside of that is that if you don't know what you're doing, it is also a pretty simple repair to majorly mess up.
+You've never actually repaired or patched drywall yourself, you might be thinking, 'But how hard can it be, right?'
+In reality, patching a hole in sheet rock truly IS a simple repair—if you know what you're doing.
+However, the flipside of that is that if you don't know what you're doing, this 'simple' repair can turn into a disaster.

 Most of the tools that you will need to repair the walls in your Charleston rental property should already be in your DIY toolbox.
 You probably will still have to go shopping for the project supplies.
 Because this is such a common repair/maintenance chore, it's okay if you buy a little bit more than you need this time but.
 You'll definitely need all these things again in the future.

-For Your Fully-Stocked, "Drywall Repair Kit"
+For Your Fully-Stocked, 'Drywall Repair Kit'

-- putty knives – 3 inch, 6 inch, and 8 inch widths
+- Putty knives (3 inch, 6 inch, and 8 inch widths)

-- inside-corner knife
+- Inside-corner knife

-- utility knife
+- Utility knife

-- drywall saw
+- Drywall saw

-- hand sander
+- Hand sander

-- nail bar
+- Nail bar

 Other Miscellaneous Supplies